The interior structure of rotating black holes 1. Concise derivation: Summary derivation

 The momentum~(\ref{ppm}) is hyper-relativistic, and $p^\pm_t = \pm p^\pm_x$ to an excellent approximation so long as condition~(\ref{Dsmall}) is true.
 If the condition~(\ref{Dsmall}) is violated, then it signifies that angular motions are becoming important, and the solution is breaking down.

 It should be emphasized that, as long as condition~(\ref{Dsmall}) holds, the purely radial ($x$-$t$) Einstein equations hold regardless of angular motions, and thus the radial solution is unaffected by angular motions.
 However, if one requires that the sub-dominant radial-angular Einstein equations are also satisfied, then the angular motion of the collisionless streams must be as given by equation~(\ref{ppm}).
 One might perhaps have expected that conformally separable solutions would require that the collisionless streams would move exactly along the principal null directions, but equation~(\ref{ppm}) shows that this is not true.
-The fact that some motion is required in the angular $y$ direction (latitude) can be attributed to the fact that surfaces of constant conformal factor $\rho$ do not coincide with surfaces of constant radius $x$.

 Again, it might seem remarkable that the radial-angular Einstein equations are satisfied by collisionless ingoing and outgoing streams.
 And again, this coincidence results from energy-momentum conservation.
 There are 4 radial-angular Einstein components, subject to 2 energy-momentum conservation equations.
-The energy-momentum conservation equations for the ingoing and outgoing streams are symmetrically related by $\vel \rightarrow - \vel$, so conservation of their sum implies conservation of both.
+The energy-momentum conservation equations for the freely-falling ingoing and outgoing streams are symmetrically related by $\vel \rightarrow - \vel$, so conservation of their sum implies conservation of both.

 The final, sub-sub-dominant, components of the energy-momentum tensor are the 3 purely angular ($y$-$\phi$) components.
 The component $G_{yy} + G_{\phi\phi}$ component has already been addressed, equation~(\ref{GyypphiphiUv}).
 The remaining 2 components are